Laerolf/vue-training/api/README.md

 # api

-A Helidon MP application representing the Company Space API for booking space shuttles accross the galaxy.
+A Helidon MP application representing the NovaGate API for booking space shuttles accross the galaxy.

 ## Build and run